🔼The name Bazluth: Summary

 🔼The name Bazluth or Bazlith in the Bible

 There's only one person in the Bible named Bazluth, and according to Ezra, he's the patriarch of a family that made it out of the Babylonian exile and back to Canaan (2:52).
-Ezra's contemporary Nehemiah also makes mention of this person, but he calls him בצלית (Bazlith — Nehemiah 7:54).
+Ezra's contemporary Nehemiah also makes mention of this person, but he calls him בצלית (Bazlith — 7:54).

 It's not clear how this name ended up in two different spellings but it may very well be that Ezra and Nehemiah were the first ones ever to record this name, and the rendering is phonetically (and somewhat depending by the accent of the one who's reporting).
-But it's essentially the same name, and the difference may be compared to, say, that between Rebekah and Rebekah.
+But it's essentially the same name, and the difference may be compared to, say, that between Rebecca and Rebekah.

 🔼Etymology of the name Bazluth or Bazlith